Petroperú

-Among the current strategic objectives of the company are the supply of fuel to the entire Peruvian market, as well as financial sustainability and its operations, with a special emphasis on safety and care for the environment.
+Among the current strategic objectives of the company are the supply of fuel to the entire Peruvian market, as well as financial sustainability and its operations, with an emphasis on safety and care for the environment.

 History

 Background

-On October 9, 1968, the dictatorship of Maj General (General de Division) Juan Velasco Alvarado ordered the seizure and summary expropriation of the facilities of The International Petroleum Company (IPC), a subsidiary of Standard Oil of New Jersey, at the Talara refinery (Piura Department); carried out by General Fermín Málaga.
-This forced nationalisation had a huge publicity effect and helped sway public opinion in favour of the military coup, and allowed the dictatorship to consolidate its grip on power.
-The date was declared by military Day of National Dignity and celebrated as a public holiday until the end of the dictatorship in 1980.
+On October 9, 1968, the dictatorship of General Juan Velasco Alvarado ordered the seizure and summary expropriation of the facilities of The International Petroleum Company (IPC), a subsidiary of Standard Oil of New Jersey, at the Talara refinery (Piura Department); carried out by General Fermín Málaga.
+This forced nationalization had a massive publicity effect, helped sway public opinion in favor of the military coup, and allowed the dictatorship to consolidate its grip on power.
+The date was declared by the military, as the Day of National Dignity, and celebrated as a public holiday until the end of the dictatorship in 1980.

 Beginnings

-Petroperú was created the following year by law-decree on July 24, 1969, issued by General Juan Velasco Alvarado.
-The newly created company, chaired by another General, Marco Fernández-Baca Carrasco, immediately had to face the challenges of operating and maintaining the recently nationalised oil industry with local personnel and without resources or technical support from global oil players, who had been alienated by the forced nationalization of the military government.
+Petroperú was created the following year by law decree issued by General Juan Velasco Alvarado on July 24, 1969.
+The newly created company was chaired by another General, Marco Fernández-Baca Carrasco and had to face the challenges of operating and maintaining the recently nationalized oil industry with local personnel.
+It had to do this without resources or technical support from global oil players, who had been alienated by the forced nationalization of the military government.

-The company and the government nevertheless had the assistance of Soviet technicians and was able to retain middle managers, surviving and even thriving despite reduced production capacity.
-Extraction and refining progressively increased owing to oilfield discoveries in the northern jungle (Loreto Department), association agreements that followed after Gen Velasco's deposition by another coup in 1975 and the construction of the North Peruvian Pipeline (Oleoducto Norperuano).
+The company and the government nevertheless had the assistance of Soviet technicians and were able to retain middle managers, surviving and even thriving despite reduced production capacity.
+Extraction and refining progressively increased owing to oilfield discoveries in the northern jungle (Loreto Department), association agreements that followed after Gen Velasco's deposition by another coup in 1975, and the construction of the North Peruvian Pipeline (Oleoducto Norperuano).